quadratichq/quadratic/CONTRIBUTING.md

 ## Run Quadratic front-end locally

-1. `npm run build:wasm` to compile the Rust code
-2. `npm install` to install dependencies (run again when updating Rust)
+1. `npm install` to install dependencies
-3. `npm start` to run in browser or `npm run dev` to run with Electron
+   2a. `npm start` to run in browser or `npm run dev` to run with Electron 2b. or `npm run watch:front-end` to run in browser with automatic wasm rebuilding

 ### Run Quadrtic server locally